hsgwa/CARET_doc/docs/design/software_architecture/index.md

 ## Recording Phase

-Recording phase records system execution data from trace points.
+In Recording phase, CARET records system execution data from trace points.

 In addition to the tracepoints built into ROS2, CARET adds tracepoints by several methods; CARET_trace CARET_rclcpp and TILDE.
-For flexibility in adding tracepoints, tracepoints are added by hooks if possible.
+For flexibility in adding tracepoints, tracepoints are added by hooks as possible.
 Only if it is not possible to add tracepoints by hooks, tracepoints are added by other methods as a supplementary method.

 All recorded data is stored as TraceData and used in the analyzing phase.